EGI-Federation/fedcloud-documentation/source/federation.rst

 Legacy VOMS / X.509 certificates
 ::::::::::::::::::::::::::::::::

-EGI can support those users still using X.509 certificates extended with VO attributes (e.g. acknowledging that the user is member of the VO) in a so called VOMS proxy.
+EGI can support users still using X.509 certificates extended with VO attributes (e.g. acknowledging that the user is member of the VO) in a so called VOMS proxy.
 This VOMS proxy certificate is used in subsequent calls to the endpoints which map the certificate and VO information